 Donald Trump, a rich man grown richer by his own hand (as he tells it), has the sort of confidence Americans once admired in JFK more than fifty years ago, albeit of a coarser type.
 Trump exudes the sense of control, of power that once seemed to hover over the much more polished Jack Kennedy (whatever actually went on behind the scenes in his personal life).
 Voters want to vest their hopes and goals in their leader, to think he (or she) is bigger, greater than they are.
 If not, why have a leader at all?
 But Marco Rubio is like the rest of us, for all his rhetorical capacity to strike at our hearts with well chosen words, while Trump is larger than life, more of what we want to be.
 We don’t want to be the little guy who made good by joining the middle class but that big fellow others stand aside for.
 If they’ll get out of his way then they’ll get out of ours, too, and we can become Trumps by proxy if he leads the way.
 Trump’s our ticket to the dominance so many of us crave.

 Rubio on the stump, lashing back at Trump, was good because he was clever, sharp and actually seemed to be enjoying himself.
 But in the end Trump’s demeaning references to him as “Little Marco” on the recent debate stage in Michigan stung — and viewers could see it.
 They saw that Marco was really just like them, an ordinary guy up against a veritable force of nature, a Category 5 hurricane of the sort that devastated the eastern seaboard a few years back.
 Super Storm Trump out-trumps Rubio precisely because The Donald knows his audience.
-He knows they will excuse his excesses and so he relishes in them.
-He knows he doesn’t have to be too careful, doesn’t have to tiptoe too much around sensitive subjects, as Rubio and others do.
+He knows they will excuse his excesses and so he revels in them.
+He knows he doesn’t have to be too careful, doesn’t have to tiptoe too much around sensitive subjects as Rubio and others do.
 He already has a core of devoted followers just because of who and what he is.
 As Trump himself half-jokingly remarked, he could shoot someone in broad daylight on Fifth Avenue and his supporters would remain unfazed.
 Hard to fathom but true enough it seems — if a bit hyperbolic.
-Marco Rubio can’t afford to make even much smaller mistakes.
-Yet, being unseasoned, he’s bound to make these — and more of them than a more seasoned candidate would.
+Marco Rubio can’t even afford to bump into a pedestrian.
+Being unseasoned, as he is, he’s bound to make mistakes — and more of them than a more seasoned candidate would.
 Even when he’s good, as Rubio often is, he’s never good enough to be flawless — the way a man with Trump’s persona never needs to be.

 You can’t help thinking Rubio just went for the brass ring too early in his still young career.
 Perhaps in a different time voters would have been ready for his upbeat conservative message, his belief in pragmatic governance from a base of conservative principles.
 But not this time.
 This election year Republican voters want tough.
 They want a take it to ’em leader who can command, by his very presence — however obnoxious that presence may seem to some.